nats-io/jetstream-leaf-nodes-demo/README.md

 To have a single nats account resolver config file each server needs the environment variable `CACHE` set.
 This variable is referenced in line four of the config file `nats-account-resolver.cfg`.

-To start the server execute the following commands.
+To start the server execute the following commands:

 ```bash
 export CACHE='"./cache1"'; nats-server -c cluster-hub-1.cfg